garbagetown/guideline/source_en/ArchitectureInDetail/Ajax.rst

         Causes of specific errors differ depending on the implementation of ``HttpMessageConverter`` or library to be used.

-        In ``MappingJacksonHttpMessageConverter`` implementation, wherein data in JSON format is to be converted to JavaBean using Jackson, if a string is specified in the Integer field instead of number, ``HttpMessageNotReadableException`` occurs.
+        In ``MappingJackson2HttpMessageConverter`` implementation, wherein data in JSON format is to be converted to JavaBean using Jackson, if a string is specified in the Integer field instead of number, ``HttpMessageNotReadableException`` occurs.

 - Controller